 In 2020 and 2021, the General Synod met via video conferencing because of the restrictions that were put in place to contain the coronavirus pandemic.
-This year, the meeting will be held in hybrid format.
+In 2022 the meeting was held in hybrid format, which will be repeated in 2023.
 The majority of Synod members will be present in person at St Paul's & St George's Episcopal Church in Edinburgh, while others who are unable to attend in person have been given the opportunity to participate remotely via an online facility.

-The 2022 meeting of General Synod will take place over three consecutive days from Thursday 9 June to Saturday 11 June.
+The 2023 meeting of General Synod will take place over three consecutive days from Thursday 8 June to Saturday 10 June.